 Avoid forcing the doors manually as it COULD stretch the cables and MIGHT cause the slack to jam on the motor drum or over-rev the drive motor.
 Should the electrics fail, just use sufficient force to get the door moving; no more.
 This includes garage mechanics!

 When you send a signal to OPEN the door, the actuator in the door (the one which often fails) pulls a cable inside the door to release the rear latch.
 There is an electrical contact (either on the rear latch or on the multi-contact at the front of the doors) which tells the control unit it has released.
-The Control Unit then tells the actuator in the body (the rear latching loop) to push the back of the door out and also powers the main door motor to open the door.
+The Control Unit then tells the B-post actuator (the rear latching loop) to push the back of the door out and also powers the main door motor to open the door.

 The door then continues to open until the microswitch at the back of the door is operated - this is operated by a simple sprung lever that pushes on a flap that in turn presses on the microswitch.
 This stops the main motor running.